kulcsarrudolf/pasztor.at/content/privacy.md

 This site sometimes contains embedded videos from YouTube.
 These videos are embedded from the domain youtube-nocookie.com, which is YouTubes privacy-enhanced mode.
 In this mode YouTube only stores information about you, the visitor, if you play the video.

-## About e-mails you send us
+## About e-mails you send me

 E-mails sent to @pasztor.at addresses may kept for up to 8 years, but may also be deleted sooner.
 All e-mails are stored by [Google](https://gsuite.google.com/).
 However, e-mails may be transitioned to a different GDPR-compliant provider at a later time.

 Please note that depending on your e-mail provider, your e-mails may be sent over the internet unencrypted.
 If you wish to send me encrypted e-mail, please use GPG.
-Our key [can be found here](/gpg.txt).
+My key [can be found here](/gpg.txt).

 ## Complaints, Information and Deletion Requests